swcarpentry/shell-novice/_episodes/05-loop.md

 > typing in our loop.
 The second prompt, `>`, is different to remind
 > us that we haven't finished typing a complete command yet.
 A semicolon, `;`,
 > can be used to separate two commands written on a single line.
 {: .callout}

-> ## Indentation of code within a for loop
-> Note that it is common practice to indent the line(s) of code within a for loop.
-> The only purpose is to make the code easier to read -- it is not required for the loop to run.
-{: .callout}

 When the shell sees the keyword `for`,